-REVIEW OF EMPIRICAL STUDIES
+3. REVIEW OF EMPIRICAL STUDIES

-5.1 Parents' Participation in School Decision-Making and Academic Achievements.
+3.1 Parents' Participation in School Decision-Making and Academic Achievements

 Wilder (2023) in the USA found that parental involvement was positively related to students’ academic achievement.
 The research involved a nationally representative sample of over 28,000 students from kindergarten to eighth grade.
 Parental involvement was measured through various indicators such as reading to children, discussing school activities, attending parent-teacher meetings, and volunteering at school.
 The results showed that students with higher levels of parental involvement scored significantly higher on standardized tests and had better grades than those with lower levels of involvement.
 Another study conducted in the USA established that the academic achievement of learners was highly influenced by parental involvement (Paulynice, 2020).
 The survey adopted a qualitative case study research design, using Epstein’s (1995) model of parental involvement, where the respondents were directly interviewed about their involvement in the learners’ academic progress.
 According to the study, communication, resources, and parental events are effective in involving parents in learners’ activities.